cudmore/homecage/readme.md

 ## Install

 This software is in its early stages.
 In the future we will provide a **stable** release.
 Please see the [installing the software][4] page.
+Do not try and install from this Github repository, it will not work.

 [1]: http://blog.cudmore.io/homecage/command-line/
 [2]: http://blog.cudmore.io/homecage/web-interface/